mxjp/gluon/README.md

 );
 ```

 By default, properties are non-reactive.
-To accept reactive properties, you can use [expressions](#reactivity) and the **get** function to evaluate them when needed:
+To accept reactive properties, you can use [expressions](#reactivity).

+To map an expression value, use the **map** function, to access an expression value at any time use the **get** function:
 ```tsx
 import { mount, get, Expression } from "@mxjp/gluon";